 In either situation, the most important aspect of a LOA is the continuance of employment during the employee’s LOA.

-Asking for an Unpaid LOA
+Asking for an Unpaid Leave of Absence

 Employees should adhere to company policy when asking to take time off for any period of time.
 Despite laws that protect their rights for an LOA, employees should give you as much notice as possible.
 This gives you time to make staffing changes such as hiring a temporary worker or training others to perform certain duties in the employee’s absence.